Near-Optimal Algorithm for Distribution-Free Junta Testing: A tester for distribution-free junta

-This lemma shows that if a function is $\epsilon$-far from $k$-junta under distribution $\Omega$, it is also $\epsilon/2$-far from $k$-part with high constant probability.
-The analysis of this lemma is based on Efron-Stein decomposition.
-However, it is quite challenging to generalize the analysis to make it applicable in distribution-free setting.
+This lemma shows that if a function is $\epsilon$-far from every $k$-junta under distribution $\Omega$, it is also $\epsilon/2$-far from $k$-part with high constant probability.
+That is, with probability at least $5/6$, $\mathbb{V}_{\Omega, \Omega}(\bar J)\ge\epsilon/2$, where $J$ is any union of $k$ parts in $\mathcal{I}$.
+The analysis of this lemma is based on the Efron-Stein orthogonal decomposition.
+However, it is quite challenging to generalize the analysis to make it applicable in the distribution-free setting.